squeek502/ryanliptak.com/posts/fuzzing-zig-code.md

 thread 2903735 panic: attempt to unwrap error: BadInput
 ```

 <aside class="update"><p>Note: An earlier version of this post recommended `zig build-obj` to create a `.o` file instead of a static library, but the `build-obj` method has issues with `undefined symbol: __zig_probe_stack` linker errors in certain situations.
-The `build-lib` method recommended the current post has all the same benefits without the potential for those linker errors.</p></aside>
+The `build-lib` method recommended in the current post has all the same benefits without the potential for those linker errors.</p></aside>

 ### Integrating with `build.zig`